BLBMS/api-ccminer/README.md

 2* I recommend choosing shorter names due to the width of the output in tables.

 Important: Changing colors and displaying tables is only possible in the screen version.
 The web version cannot be customized (yet).
+Adjusting the font size and number of columns in api-ccweb is done with the mouse wheel and F5 to refresh.

 ## Add devices to list
 Edit the dev.list file to include the IPs and names of miners.
 Each line should include the miner's IP address and name, separated by a tab or space.
 You can optionally add a description.
 End the file with a blank line.